zephyrproject-rtos/zscilib/README.md

 [Shared FP registers mode][2].
 In this mode, the floating point registers are saved and restored during each context switch, even when the associated threads are not using them.
-This feature comes at the expense of an extra 72 bytes of stack memory per stack frame.
+This feature comes at the expense of an extra 72 bytes of stack memory per stack frame (`s0..s15` + `FPCSR`, plus an alignment word to ensure that the stack pointer is double-word aligned).

 [1]: https://github.com/zephyrproject-rtos/zephyr/blob/master/doc/reference/kernel/other/float.rst#unshared-fp-registers-mode
 [2]: https://github.com/zephyrproject-rtos/zephyr/blob/master/doc/reference/kernel/other/float.rst#shared-fp-registers-mode